 2. Performance drag from trading costs

 In an effort to replicate benchmark holdings, passive managers must engage in trading to adjust the portfolio for index constituent changes.
-For example, JNK tracks the Bloomberg Barclay's Very Liquid High Yield Index which experienced an average index constituent turnover of approximately 40% for the period 2014 - 2017.
-In comparison, the average turnover in JNK for the same period was approximately 42% as reported by Morningstar.
+The average five-year turnover in JNK for the period ending June 30, 2018 was approximately 41%.
 Given the meaningful bid-ask spread within the high yield market, we estimate that a 40% portfolio turnover could result in trading costs of approximately 40 - 50 bps per annum.

 High yield liquidity and ETF benchmark selection